Identity document: Norway

 In Norway there is no law penalising non-possession of an identity document.
 But there are rules requiring it for services like banking, air travel and voting (where personal recognition or other identification methods have not been possible).

 The following documents are generally considered valid (varying a little, since no law lists them): Nordic driving licence, passport (often only from EU and EFTA), national ID card from EU, Norwegian ID card from banks and some more.
 Bank ID cards are printed on the reverse of Norwegian debit cards.
 To get a bank ID card either a Nordic passport or another passport together with Norwegian residence and work permit is needed.

 The Norwegian identity card was introduced on November 30, 2020.
-Two versions of the card exist, one that states Norwegian citizenship and is usable for exercising freedom of movement within the EU and EFTA and the other for general identification.
+There are two versions of the card, one that states Norwegian citizenship and is usable for exercising freedom of movement within the EU and EFTA and the other for general identification.
 The plan started in 2007 and was delayed several times.
 Banks were campaigning to be freed from the task of issuing ID cards, stating that it was supposed to be the responsibility of state authorities.
 Some banks ceased issuing ID cards, so people had to carry their passport for credit card purchases or buying prescribed medication if not in possession of a driving licence.

-Foreign citizens resident in Norway are not allowed to get the Norwegian identity card.
-When banks stopped issuing the cards and it was suggested that citizens get a national identity card, foreign citizens who did not have a driving licence or a homeland passport were left outside of the system.
-Therefore, as of 2022 there are plans to issue a version of the Norwegian identity card for foreign citizens.
+Non-citizens resident in Norway are not eligible for the Norwegian identity card.
+When banks stopped issuing the cards and it was suggested that citizens get a national identity card, foreigners who did not have a driving licence, or a passport from their country were left without proof of identity, prompting plans in 2022 to issue a version of the Norwegian identity card for foreign citizens.

 As of 2020, a digital ID document was introduced in Norway.
-It requires a phone app and is useful for age checks, pick up of postal packages as well as other tasks.
+It requires a phone app and is useful for age checks, picking up postal packages, and other purposes.
 To activate it, a passport or national ID-card is needed.
 Many young people targeted for alcohol age checks or without a driver's license tend to use it, but also some older citizens.